getify/foi-lang/formalization-work/Foi-Specification.md

 handler scope, `comp`'s suspended state at the triggering perform site -- frames, environments, closures -- is released by the handler machinery.
-Any `ret` values captured under this scope (§6.3.2) become effectively spent: subsequent invocation returns `Left@ "Continuation Unavailable"` and does not resume `comp`.
+Any `ret` values captured under this scope (§6.3.2) become effectively spent: subsequent invocation does not resume `comp`, and returns `empty` as every `ret` invocation does.
 The runtime reclaims the suspended state once no external reference holds it. `Done@` termination is complete: `comp` is not resumable through any subsequent action.